naren-sre/frog-project/README.md

 ## Testing:
-use curl command from  your terminal in your pc/workstation and go to http://localhost:8080
+use curl command from  your terminal in your pc/workstation and go to http://localhost:8080 to verify the webpage

+OR we can use curl to send http request from terminal

 `curl -s http://localhost:8080 | grep -i frog`